rwieruch/blog_robinwieruch_content/blog/react-libraries/index.md

   </div>
 ```

 If you truly want to embrace types in React, [TypeScript](https://www.typescriptlang.org/) is the way to go these days.
+If you want to go beyond TypeScript for typed form validation, API input/output validation and more, check out [Zod](https://github.com/colinhacks/zod).

 **Recommendations:**